Suez Egypt Travel Guide

 Long-distance buses provide connections various cities, including Red Sea vacation spots.

-Longer stays allow for a dive into local culture plus the daily routine beyond typical tourist routes.
+Longer stays allow for a dive into local culture and daily life beyond typical tourist routes.

-More time in a location creates opportunities to learn some simple Arabic expressions and interact with locals.
+A longer period in a location creates opportunities to learn some simple Arabic expressions and engage with local people.